Reference

 12 min read

 pg_stat_statements and auto_explain are the two diagnostic extensions every production Postgres instance should run.
 They are regularly framed as competitors.
 They are not. pg_stat_statements aggregates cost across calls and answers "what is expensive across the workload." auto_explain captures the plan for slow executions and answers "why was a specific run expensive."
 A correct regression detector reads both.
-Most tooling reads one and compensates with heuristics for the other.
+Most dedicated monitoring tools read one and compensate with heuristics for the other.
 This post is a technical reference for when each one lies, and the specific queries to run when you need to cross-check.

 TL;DR. Use pg_stat_statements to rank queries by aggregate cost and detect regressions in total time or I/O. Use auto_explain to see the plan that produced a specific slow execution.
 Join the two through the queryid and the normalized query text.
 Add pg_stat_kcache for OS-level I/O and CPU attribution per query.
 Each signal has a specific failure mode: pg_stat_statements cannot distinguish a plan change from a data-growth regression; auto_explain only sees the plan that actually ran, not the plans that did not.